COVID-19 and Access to Mental Health Tools and Information

 Online mental health and addictions services

-- Mindwell U: A free online challenge that takes just five minutes a day, and can be accessed anywhere and on any device.
+- Mindwell U: An online challenge that takes just five minutes a day, and can be accessed anywhere and on any device.

-- Therapy Assistance Online (TAO): A free and private online resource available to Nova Scotians.
+- Therapy Assistance Online (TAO): A private online resource available to Nova Scotians.
 It includes interactive activities and videos for people having challenges with their mental health.

-- Wellness Together Canada: Mental Health and Substance Use Support: Free online resources, tools, apps and connections to trained volunteers and qualified mental health professionals when needed.
+- Wellness Together Canada: Mental Health and Substance Use Support: Online resources, tools, apps and connections to trained volunteers and qualified mental health professionals when needed.

 - Gambling Support Network: Online support for those experiencing gambling problems and/or harms.